This list of nursery rhymes is the perfect resource for parents and educators alike.

 - What is a Nursery Rhyme?
 A definition

-- Characteristics of Nursery Rhymes
+- Characteristics of a Nursery Rhyme

 - List of Nursery rhymes [mp3 Download]